Suspecting Drug Use

 5 signs of quality treatment.

 You can use these questions to help decide about the quality of a treatment provider and the types of services offered.
 Quality programs should offer a full range of services accepted as effective in treatment and recovery from substance use disorders and should be matched to a person’s needs.

 - Accreditation: Has the program been licensed or certified by the state?
-Is the program currently in goodstanding in the state?
-Are the staff qualified?
+Is the program currently in good standing in the state?
+Is the staff qualified?
 Good quality programs will have a good inspection record and both the program and the staff should have received training in treatment of substance use and mental disorders and be licensed or registered in the state.
 Does the program conduct satisfaction surveys?
 Can they show you how people using their services have rated them?